d2j1/project-Reader/README.md

 In this project you can read news of Economic Times without ads.
 User can register on portal, read news and bookmarks articles.

-##Technologies used for this project:
+## Technologies used for this project:
-Java
-JavaScript
-Html5
-CSS3
-Hibernate
-Mysql
+-Java
+-JavaScript
+-Jsp
+-Html5
+-CSS3
+-Hibernate
+-Mysql